Ensembles - Bands

 We are pleased that you are interested in auditioning for placement in a wind band at UTA.

 Auditions for Fall, 2015 are August 27-29.
-You will be able to sign up for an individual audition time in mid-August.
+Sign up for an audition time with Monica in the main music office within the block of time reserved for your instrument.

 Please read the following information carefully--